|moth and flame in Xenia OH|

 |new and improved, double-sided with graphics!|

 The first of these Ohio markers placed was in 1957 in Summit Co, Akron OH. #1-77 "Portage Path" denotes the significance of the route between the Cuyahoga and Tuscarawas rivers.
 This path was important to the Indians and French and English traders in the 18th century.

 One of the more recent markers is #15-83 General Charles Clark, Confederate States of America, placed in November 2014 in Lebanon OH.
 Clark was a Yankee born Kentucky lawyer who decided to go with the South in the Civil War.

-More Ohio county trivia: Washington County was the first Ohio county on July 27, 1788 also named by Arthur St. Clair after President Washington.
+More Ohio county trivia: Washington County was the first Ohio county on July 27, 1788, also named by Arthur St. Clair after President Washington.
 As you can tell, the Governor of the Northwest Territory adored the Father of the Country.
 St. Clair also belonged to an organization called the Society of the Cincinnati.
-This was a club for Revolutionary War Veterans, a tribute to George Washington, farmer turned leader turned farmer just like the Roman statesman Cincinnatus.
+This was a club for Revolutionary War Veterans, a tribute to George Washington, a farmer turned leader turned farmer just like the Roman statesman Cincinnatus.
 St. Clair renamed Losantiville to Cincinnati after this group.

 |fun for the kids!|

 #23-31 Cincinnati Observatory

 (John Quincy Adams spoke here)